joaocelete/lojazoom/replit.md

 - **User Management:** Admin panel allows listing users, filtering by role, and updating user roles.
 - **Shopping Cart:** Functional shopping cart with persistence via `localStorage`.
 - **Admin Dashboard:** Comprehensive dashboard with metrics (revenue, orders, customers, products) and a graphical representation of order statuses.
-- **Checkout Process:** Integrated transparent checkout with address input, payment method selection (PIX, Credit Card, Boleto) via Mercado Pago.
+- **Checkout Process:** Modern checkout experience with shipping address collection and **Mercado Pago Payment Brick** integration.
+Payment Brick provides a unified, professional interface for all payment methods (PIX, Cards, Boleto) with built-in validation, security, and Mercado Pago branding that increases customer trust and conversion.
 - **Art Options:** Customers can choose to upload their own art files or request art creation (with an associated fee).
+- **Payment Processing:** Backend endpoints handle PIX QR code generation (`/api/payments/pix`), card payments (`/api/payments/process`), and boleto tickets (`/api/payments/boleto`).
+All payments are validated server-side and stored in the orders table.

 ### System Design Choices
 - **Monorepo Structure:** Divided into `client/` (React frontend), `server/` (Express backend), and `shared/` (shared schemas and utilities).